getify/Functional-Light-JS/manuscript/ch7.md

 ### State

-Consider this code from above:
+Consider this code from before:

 ```js
 function outer() {